lbattaglioli2000/lbattaglioli2000/README.md

 - 💬 Ask me about mentoring!
 I'd love to share my knowledge, especially if you're new to programming!
 - 📫 How to reach me: him@theluigi.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: One time when I was a lil' kid, I got a piece of uncooked spaghetti stuck in my ear.